 Iron ore deposits found in Vermont led to the development of blast furnace operations to extract iron from the ore for use in manufacturing items such as stoves and tools.
-The cover photo (courtesy of Phil Mandolare 2018) shows the ruins of a blast furnace in the Chippenhook part of town that was owned by Wait Rathbone Jr. (1773-1847) and Abner Perry (1772-1844).
+The cover photo (courtesy of Phil Mandolare 2018) shows the ruins of the Allen - Shepardson blast furnace found off New Horizons Lane.

 Below are photos (Phil Mandolare 2018 & 2019) of the foundation of the bellows structure and below that a drawing of what a historic bellows might have looked like.

 The first mention that we have of this blast furnace is in a 1796 sale of 4 acres for a furnace by Noel Potter (1758 - 1847) to Samuel Allen (1740 - 1801).
 We know from the 5-14-1798 Rutland Herald ad shown below that this furnace was in operation by 1798.
 We don't know if Samuel Allen's son-in-law Noah Shepardson (1770 - 1818) took over the furnace operation immediately after Samuel's death in 1801 but we do know Noah was in Clarendon by time of the 1800 census and thus was here before Samuel's passing.
 Samuel Allen had served as a Lieutenant in the Revolutionary War.
 Noah's wife was Jerusha Allen (1783 - 1841), Samuel's daughter by his 3rd wife, Jerusha Morgan (1746 - 1804).

 In the 8/13/1817 Rutland Herald there was an advertisement: